Isawan/terrashine/README.md

 ![GitHub Workflow Status](https://img.shields.io/github/actions/workflow/status/isawan/terrashine/rust.yml)

 A terraform provider mirror implemented as a caching proxy.

-> **Warning**
-> This is still in early development
-> Database schema migrations are not yet stable across versions

-## Installation
+Terrashine is a terraform provider mirror implementation that works by automatically caching dependencies as providers are requested.

+Use cases:

+* Avoid rate-limits when actively developing (github has a 60 request per hour rate limit)
+* Faster downloads of terraform providers, particularly in CI environments.
+* Ensuring that terraform providers don't disappear if the source has been deleted.

-## Usage
+## Documentation

+Terrashine is a compiled to a standalone binary making deployments easy.
+Documentation for usage, deployment and administration can be found [here](https://isawan.github.io/terrashine/).

 ## Support

-Raise any bugs or feature requests as tickets
+Raise any bugs or feature requests as tickets.

-## Roadmap

 ## Contributing

-Open to contributions!
+This is quite a new project so I'm very open to contributions!

 ## Authors and acknowledgment